tasmota/docs/docs/Smart-Meter-Interface.md

 !!! tip
     You can dump to your PC the raw data coming in if you use the module's hardware serial ports (1 and 3) as GPIOs of the script, [using Serial to TCP Bridge](https://tasmota.github.io/docs/Serial-to-TCP-Bridge/).
 Compile your firmware with `USE_TCP_BRIDGE`, disable the script and configure in module parameters `TCP Tx` and `TCP Rx`.
 After module reboot, start the server with command `TCPStart 8888`.
 Connect to this port from your PC to see or dump the data, in Linux it's as easy as `cat < /dev/tcp/IP.OF.YOUR.TASMOTA/8888 > rawdump.txt`.
 To revert to SML you need to set back both GPIO ports to `None`, enable the script and restart.

+## driver Commands
+ - sensor53 r = resets the sml driver, must be applied in script >B section
+ - sensor53 cx num = sets counter x (1 or 2) to number (persistant change)
+ - sensor53 dm = sets dump mode for meter m (1...N), must be set to 0 for normal operation
+ - sensor53 l x = set an optional LED gpio pin to indicate serial activity of a meter, set to 255 for disable
+ - sensor53 m x = sets the meter from which to show activity via the l cmd
 -----

 ## Smart Meter Descriptor examples